scgbern/scgpico/content/wiki/projects/mastersbachelorsprojects/android-password-policies.md

 ---
-Title: Android: Investigating password policies found in Android apps
+Title: 'Android: Investigating password policies found in Android apps'
 ---
 #Android: Investigating password policies found in Android apps
 #<font style="color:red;">This project is unavailable since it already has been assigned to a seminar student.</font>